standard

 }

-For more information on importing credentials, please see Credential Import.
+For more information on importing connections, please see Connection Import.

-For more information on credentials in Flowpipe, please see Managing Credentials.
+For more information on connections in Flowpipe, please see Managing Connections.

 mkdir azure-thrifty